-We’re academically ambitious, and proud that we’ve been recognised for these subject areas according to the Guardian University Guide, revised and released May 2016.
+We’re academically ambitious, and proud that we’ve been listed in the top 20 for six subject areas*, according to the Guardian University Guide 2016.

-BA (hons) Film & Television Production, BA (hons) Media Studies, BA (hons) Writing & Film Studies, BA (hons) Drama & Film Studies, [Cambridge], BA (hons) Media Studies [University Centre Peterborough]
+BA (Hons) Film & Television Production, BA (Hons) Media Studies, BA (Hons) Writing & Film Studies, BA (Hons) Drama & Film Studies, [Cambridge], BA (Hons) Media Studies [University Centre Peterborough]